 Taco Anyday at KC Taco Company

 Finally, we get to the namesake dish.
 Over the past few years, street tacos have become enormously popular.
-These soft shell versions of the traditional handheld don’t have the crunch, but still include all of the flavor.
+These softshell versions of the traditional handheld don’t have the crunch, but still include all of the flavors.
 We have noticed that many street taco vendors are pushing the envelope by combining unique ingredients.
 KC Taco Company offers up plenty of choices, but we knew that we would only be able to eat a couple.
-The Thai-Chili Shrimp Taco brings tons of flavor with large spicy shrimp nestled on a bed of baja slaw.
+The Thai-Chili Shrimp Taco brings tons of flavor with large spicy shrimp nestled on a bed of Baja slaw.
 We also tossed in a more traditional version with the Carne Asada Taco.
 Hand-cut slices of steak are topped with onion and cilantro.
-This version doesn’t have us much kick, but still has plenty of delectable flavor.
+This version doesn’t have as much kick, but still has plenty of delectable flavors.
 With so many menu items that we missed, it looks like there are many more visits in our future.